kendy92/lForm/README.md

 lForm is a PHP framework to help you build a secure backend form with less time consuming.

 ## Installation
+- Require PHP version higher than 5.6.
+- Require Bootstrap version higher than 3.0.

-Reference lForm.php in your project folder and it is ready to use.
+- Reference lForm.php in your project folder and it is ready to use.
 Just that simple!
 ```bash
   include_once("lform.php");
 ```